isomerpages/govtech-stp/_border-and-health-control-measures/01a-before-arriving.md

 - Test Result
 - Particulars of Traveller as indicated in the passport (Name and Date of Birth or Passport Number).

 Upon arrival, these travellers are also obligated to serve a 14-day Stay-Home Notice (SHN) at the dedicated SHN facilities and take another COVID-19 PCR test before completing their SHN.
+The payment required will be communicated by the SHN facilities during the stay and travellers are required to pay the charges upfront when checking into the SHN facility.
+Failure to do so may result in late payment interests being charged.

 ### 4. Application for opting out of Dedicated Stay-Home Notice (SHN) Facility